Manchu people: Buddhism

-This policy of only supporting the "Yellow Hats" was used to deflect Han criticism by the Qianlong Emperor, who had the "Lama Shuo" stele engraved in Tibetan, Mongol, Manchu and Chinese, which said: "By patronizing the Yellow Church we maintain peace among the Mongols."
-It seems he was wary of the rising power of the Tibetan K,ingdom and its influence over the Mongolians and Manchu public, princes and generals.
+This policy of supporting only the "Yellow Hats" was used by the Qianlong Emperor to deflect Han criticism, who had the "Lama Shuo" stele engraved in Tibetan, Mongol, Manchu, and Chinese, which said: "By patronizing the Yellow Church we maintain peace among the Mongols."
+It seems he was wary of the rising power of the Tibetan Kingdom and its influence over the Mongolians and Manchu public, princes and generals.

 Chinese folk religion

 Manchus were affected by Chinese folk religions for most of the Qing dynasty.
 Save for ancestor worship, the gods they consecrated were virtually identical to those of the Han Chinese.
 Guan Yu worship is a typical example.
-He was considered to be the God Protector of the Nation and was worshipped by Manchus.
+He was considered the God Protector of the Nation and was worshipped by the Manchus.
 They referred to him as "Lord Guan" (关老爷).
 Uttering his name was taboo.
 In addition, Manchus worshipped Cai Shen and the Kitchen God just as the Han Chinese did.
 The worship of Mongolian and Tibetan gods was also reported.

 Christianity

 Roman Catholic

 Influenced by the Jesuit missionaries in China, many Manchus adopted Catholicism.
 The earliest Manchu Catholics appeared in the 1650s.
-In the Yongzheng eras, Depei, the Hošo Jiyan Prince, was a Catholic whose baptismal name was "Joseph".
+In the Yongzheng era, Depei, the Hošo Jiyan Prince, was a Catholic whose baptismal name was "Joseph".
 His wife was baptised and named "Maria".
 The sons of Doro Beile Sunu also became devout Catholics.
 In the Jiaqing period, Tong Hengšan and Tong Lan were Catholic Manchu Bannermen.
 These Manchu Catholics were persecuted by Qing emperors but they refused to renounce their faith.
 Manchu Catholics continued in modern times, too, such as Ying Lianzhi, the founder of Fu Jen Catholic University.

 Holidays

 Manchus celebrated many traditional holidays.
-Some are derived from Chinese culture, such as the "Spring Festival" and Duanwu Festival.
+Some are derived from Han Chinese culture, such as the "Spring Festival" and Duanwu Festival.
 Some are of Manchu origin.
 Food Exhaustion Day (绝粮日), on every 26th day of the 8th month of the lunar calendar, is another example that was inspired by a story that once Nurhaci and his troops were in a battle and almost running out of food.
-The villagers who lived nearby heard of the emergency and came to help.
+The villagers nearby heard about the emergency and came to help.
 Soldiers used perilla leaves to wrap rice.
 Afterwards, they won the battle.
 To encourage later generations to remember this hardship, Nurhaci made this day "Food Exhaustion Day".
-Traditionally, Manchus eat perilla or cabbage wraps with rice, scrambled eggs, beef or pork.
+Traditionally, Manchus eat perilla or cabbage wraps with rice, scrambled eggs, beef, or pork.
 Banjin Inenggi, on the 13th day of the tenth month of the lunar calendar, which started to be celebrated in late 20th century, is the anniversary of the creation of the Manchu name.
 On that day in 1635, Hong Taiji changed the group's name from Jurchen to Manchu.